sensu/sensu-docs/content/sensu-go/5.0/installation/upgrade.md

 ## Upgrading to Sensu Go from Sensu Core 1.x

-his guide provides general information for upgrading your Sensu instance from [Sensu Core 1.x][19] to Sensu Go 5.0.
+This guide provides general information for upgrading your Sensu instance from [Sensu Core 1.x][19] to Sensu Go 5.0.
 For instructions and tools to help you translate your Sensu configuration from Sensu Core 1.x to Sensu Go, see the following resources.

 - [Sensu translator project][18]